 Data consistency is also an important issue in cloud storage.
-Different from traditional storage systems which usually provide a strong consistency model, cloud storage often offer weaker consistency model such as eventual consistency.
+As opposed to traditional storage systems which usually provide a strong consistency model, cloud storage often offers weaker consistency model such as eventual consistency.
 Some also propose other reduced consistency models such as session consistency, and fork-join consistency.

 Privacy and security are very essential to some consumers.
-Consumers are often concerned about how their data are visible to cloud providers, whether administrators can see their data transparently.
-For other consumers who are less sensitive to privacy, they are more concerned in access control to data, because all the traffic finally leads to charges.
+Consumers are often concerned about how their data are visible to cloud providers; whether administrators can see their data transparently.
+For other consumers who are less sensitive to privacy, they are more concerned about access control to data, because all the traffic finally leads to charges.

-In spite of all efforts of cloud storage providers, there comes up a new trend to build up an integration layer on top of current cloud storages, also named "cloud-of-clouds".
-A cloud-of-cloud system makes use of current cloud storage infrastructure, but still provides a uniformed user interface to top-level application developers.
-It also targets on the reliability, availability and security issues, but takes a different approach of using each cloud as building blocks.
-The advantage of this approach is that it can tolerate performance fluctuation of single cloud storage, and can avoid potential risks of a provider shutdown.
+In spite of all the efforts of cloud storage providers, there is an emerging trend 43 to build an integration layer on top of current cloud storages, also named "cloud-of-44 clouds".
+A cloud-of-cloud system makes use of current cloud storage infrastructure, 45 but still provides a uniformed user interface to top-level application developers.
+It also 46 targets the reliability, availability and security issues, but takes a different approach 47 of using each cloud as a building block.
+The advantage of this approach is that it 48 can tolerate performance fluctuation of single cloud storage, and can avoid potential 49 risks of a provider's shutdown.
+50

-In the remainder of this chapter, we first look at cloud storage architecture at a high level in Section 2.
-Section 3 describes common strategies used in data replication.
+In the remainder of this chapter, we first review cloud storage architecture at a high level in Sect.
+2. Section 3 describes common strategies used in data replication.

 Section 4 gives a brief introduction on data striping.
-Section 5 introduces the consistency issue.
+Section 5 introduces the consis tency issue.
 Section 6 briefly highlights a new model of cloud-of-clouds.
-Section 7 discusses about privacy and security issues in storage systems.
-Section 8 summarizes and suggests future direction to cloud storage research and practice.
+Section 7 discusses privacy and security issues in storage systems.
+Section 8 summarizes and suggests future directions to cloud storage research and practice.

-2 Cloud Storage in a Nutshell
+57 2 Cloud Storage in a Nutshell

 In this section we give an overview of cloud storage architecture and its key components.
-Cloud storage are usually complex systems mixed with many mature and pioneer techniques.
-On a high level, cloud storage design and implementation consist of two parts: metadata and data.
-We will take look at the two parts in later sections.
+Cloud storage environments are usually complex systems mixed with many mature and new techniques.
+On a high level, cloud storage design and implementation consist of two parts: metadata and data, which will be investigated later.

-2.1 Architecture
+62 2.1 Architecture

-Early public cloud and most nowadays private cloud, are built in one datacenter, or several datacenters in nearby buildings.
+Early public clouds and most of today's private ones are built into a single datacenter, or several datacenters in nearby buildings.
 They are composed of hundreds or even thousands of commodity machines and storage devices, connected by high-speed networks.
-Besides large amounts of hardware, many other storage middleware such as distributed file systems are also necessity to provide storage service to consumers.
-Typical architecture of a cloud storage usually includes storage devices, distributed file system, metadata service, frontend, etc.
+Besides large amounts of hardware, many other storage middleware such as distributed file systems are also necessary to provide storage service to consumers.
+The typical architecture of cloud storage usually includes storage devices, distributed file system, metadata service, frontend, and other components.